Taylor Swift announces 12th studio album, 'The Life of a Showgirl'

 Swift announced the album on her website shortly after a countdown timer expired at 12:12 a.m.
 Tuesday.
 No release date was announced, but her site said vinyl editions of the album would ship before Oct.
 13.

-Sensing a pattern, eagle-eyed fans noticed that 12 minutes earlier, the popular “New Heights” podcast posted a tease for Wednesday.
-The show, hosted by Swift's boyfriend and Chiefs tight end Travis Kelce alongside his brother, former Eagles center Jason Kelce, posted an orange image on social media with a mysterious silhouette, many believing to be Swift.
+Sensing a pattern, eagle-eyed fans noticed that 12 minutes before Monday's Taylor Nation post, the popular “New Heights” podcast posted a tease for Wednesday.
+The show, hosted by Swift's boyfriend and Kansas City Chiefs tight end Travis Kelce alongside his brother, former Philadelphia Eagles center Jason Kelce, posted an orange image on social media with a mysterious silhouette that many believed to be Swift.

-The podcast announced early early Tuesday that Swift would would appear on “New Heights” and a teaser video posted about her appearance showed her pulling the album from a briefcase.
+The podcast announced early Tuesday that Swift would indeed appear on “New Heights” and a teaser video posted about her appearance showed her pulling the album from a briefcase.
 The actual album artwork, just as it is on her website, is blurred.

 “The Life of a Showgirl” follows last year’s “The Tortured Poets Department,” announced during the 2024 Grammys and released during her record-breaking tour, which raked in over $2.2 billion across two years and five continents, making it the highest-grossing tour of all time.

-The album is also her first release since Swift regained control over her entire body of work.
-In May, that pop star said she purchased her catalog of recordings — originally released through Big Machine Records — from their most recent owner, the private equity firm Shamrock Capital.
-She did not disclose the amount.
+The album is also Swift's first release since she regained control over her entire body of work.
+In May, the pop star said she purchased her catalog of recordings — originally released through Big Machine Records — from their most recent owner, the private equity firm Shamrock Capital.
+She did not disclose the amount paid.

-In recent years, Swift has been rerecording and releasing her first six albums in an attempt to regain control of her music.
-The project was instigated by Hybe America CEO Scooter Braun’s purchase and sale of her early catalog and represents Swift’s effort to control her own songs and how they’re used.
+In recent years, Swift had been re-recording and releasing her first six albums in an attempt to regain control of her music.
+The project was instigated by music executive Scooter Braun’s purchase and sale of her early catalog.
 Previous “Taylor’s Version” releases have been more than conventional re-recordings, arriving with new “from the vault” music, Easter eggs and visuals that deepen understanding of her work.

-So far, there have been four rerecorded albums, beginning with “Fearless (Taylor’s Version)” and “Red (Taylor’s Version)” in 2021.
-All four have been massive commercial and cultural successes, each one debuting at No. 1 on the Billboard 200.
+So far, there have been four re-recorded albums, beginning with “Fearless (Taylor’s Version)” and “Red (Taylor’s Version)” in 2021.
+All four have been massive commercial and cultural successes, each debuting at No. 1 on the Billboard 200.